Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for Accumulation Queries

 As the reduction is in PTIME, this concludes the proof. \end{proof}

-Finally, recall that we can use accumulation as in Example~\ref{ex:variants} to capture \emph{position-based selection} ($\text{top-}k$, $\text{select-at-}k$) and \emph{tuple-level comparison} (whether the first occurrence of a tuple precedes all occurrences of another tuple) for \PosRA queries.
-Using a direct construction for these problems, we can show that they are tractable:
+Finally, as explained above Example~\ref{exa:accumul}, we can use accumulation capture \emph{position-based selection} ($\text{top-}k$, $\text{select-at-}k$) and \emph{tuple-level comparison} (whether the first occurrence of a tuple precedes all occurrences of another tuple) for \PosRA queries.
+Using a direct construction for these problems, we can show that they are tractable.